hadronized/strongly-typed-thoughts.net/assets/markdown/home.md

 Welcome on my official website.
 This place is dedicated to what I do on my spare time and has nothing to do with any company nor professional purpose.
-You’ll find only personal-related projects and materials.
+You’ll find only personal-related projects and material.

 However, if you are a recruiter, you might be interested in [my portfolio](/portfolio) and [how to contact me](/contact).